-In June 2016, the Swedish Christian Council (SCC) received a grant from the EU Asylum, migration and integration fund, for a three-year project called #Värme – värdighet, medkänsla, kunskap – en utbildning. (= Warmth – Dignity, Compassion, Knowledge – an Education)
+In June 2016, the Christian Council of Sweden (CCS) received a grant from the EU Asylum, migration and integration fund, for a three-year project called #Värme – värdighet, medkänsla, kunskap – en utbildning. (= Warmth – Dignity, Compassion, Knowledge – an Education)

 Based on the increased number of asylum seekers in Sweden who often come into contact with local churches during their asylum process, the employees and volunteers in many congregations expressed the desire for enhanced and better skills to meet the needs of this target group.